Scorched Earth Rock Climbing

 Climbs are located on the east side of the river and is a short drive from both Bozeman and Big Sky.
 Turn off at Squaw Creek for the storm castle hiking trail, then take a left after going over the bridge.
 Look for a faint trail that begins in the woods to your right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Scorched Earth:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Scorched Earth:

 Featured Route For Scorched Earth